thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### Difference between `th:insert` and `th:replace` (and `th:include`)

-And what is the difference between `th:insert`, `th:replace` and `th:include` (not recommended since 3.0)?
+And what is the difference between `th:insert` and `th:replace` (and `th:include`, not recommended since 3.0)?

  * `th:insert` is the simplest: it will simply insert the specified fragment as the body of its host tag.

  * `th:replace` actually *replaces* its host tag with the specified fragment.

  * `th:include` is similar to `th:insert`, but instead of inserting the fragment it only inserts the *contents* of this fragment.

 So an HTML fragment like this: